Blue Jays closer Roberto Osuna back on mound, finishes off win over Royals

-Blue Jays closer Roberto Osuna struck out three in a scoreless ninth inning a day after saying he was dealing with anxiety issues, and Toronto avoided a sweep by beating the Kansas City Royals 8-2 Sunday.
+The Toronto closer struck out three in a scoreless ninth inning a day after saying he was dealing with anxiety issues, and the Blue Jays avoided a sweep by beating the Kansas City Royals 8-2 Sunday.

+“I felt really good and I felt better than yesterday and the day before,” Osuna said through a translator.
+“I’m just ready to work on that and get over it.”

 Jose Bautista homered and drove in a season-high four runs and Francisco Liriano earned his 100th career victory.

 Osuna didn’t pitch in a save situation on Friday night, and the Blue Jays’ bullpen let a game get away.
-On Saturday, the 22-year-old reliever said he was out of sorts mentally and feeling anxious.
+On Saturday, the 22-year-old reliever said he was out of sorts mentally and feeling lost.

+“I didn’t read everything, but I hear about it,” he said.
+“I really appreciate the support of the people, but I have other stuff to think about right now.
+I just thank the fans for that, but I’m just trying to work on that by myself.”

+“I’m just trying to do my best when I go out there and I’m trying to follow directions, whatever the doctors and trainers here tell me to do.
+I just follow directions and hopefully it’s going to get better,” he said.

-Osuna returned to the mound in a non-save spot and gave up an infield single while getting the last three outs.
+Osuna, who has 19 saves, returned to the mound in a non-save spot and gave up an infield single while getting the last three outs.

+“If there comes a time or day he doesn’t feel he could, he would let us know,” Blue Jays manager John Gibbons said.
+“But that’s personal stuff.
+You guys need to stay out of that.”

 Bautista hit a two-run, 450-foot homer in the fifth that tied it.
 He walked with the bases loaded in a five-run sixth and singled home Kevin Pillar, who had three hits, in the seventh.